ftsrg-cs/ca/program-verification-2/README.md

 ##Utilities

 You can use `ArgVisualizer` to transform the reachability tree to an instance of `Graph` that can be serialized to Graphviz format using `GraphvizWriter`.
-The class 'CfaVisualizer' serves the same purpose for CFAs.
+The class `CfaVisualizer` serves the same purpose for CFAs.

 To quickly viusalize a `Graph`, use `GraphvizWriter.writeString()` and render the result using http://www.webgraphviz.com/-